 Injuries and Worsened Condition

-Statute of Limitations for Arkansas Medical Malpractice Cases
+What is the Statute of Limitations for Medical Malpractice Cases in Fayetteville, AR?

 Filing a medical malpractice lawsuit on time is one of the most important requirements to have your case heard by a judge and jury.
 If you fail to file your medical malpractice suit within the two-year deadline in Arkansas, you may not be able to recover compensation for your case.
 Arkansas’ “statute of limitations,” the law that decides the deadlines for filing an injury case, gives injured patients two years to file.